 There is at least one display for each eye on a pair of immersive AR glasses.
 The AR glasses estimates the position of each eye then presents pixels of the rendered AR/MR objects on the display in order to combine the ray of light reflected from the surface of real-world objects with each pixel.
 A renderer in the AR scene manager may take into consideration the shape and optical distortion characteristics of the displays, pixel arrangements, and the estimated position of each eye of the user.
 At least one of the view frustum models that represents either an AR glasses, each display, or each eye, with a 3D map of the surroundings can be provided to the AR scene manager in order to minimize the post processing of customizing a generic rendered image to fit to a certain pair of AR glasses.

+The following KPI(s) are related with display and listed in 6.X.6.

+Maximum Available Power

+Persistence – Duty time

+Display refresh rate

+Color

+Spatial Resolution per eye

+Content frame rates

+Brightness

+Field of View

+Eye Relief

+Calibration

+Depth perception

 7.5 Heat dissipation

 It has been studied that AR applications may generate 4-5 degrees Celsius higher heat than non-AR applications on the same device [7.1].
 Another study shows that a user’s heat sensation and discomfort increase with temperature.
 Overheated components have not only degraded performance but also power leakage through thermal throttling [7.2].

+The following KPI may be related with heat dissipation and listed in 6.X.6.

+Maximum Available Power

-7.6 Electromagnetic field exposure
+7.6 Weight

-AR glasses introduce a difference in usage pattern compared with mobile phones.
-Usually, a user uses a mobile phone whist holding it in his/her hands, keeping the phone close to the ear when he/she is calling to others, or carrying the phone close to the body.
-On the contrary, AR glasses is a wearable device typically worn on the head, and a user is expected to wear the AR glasses for a relatively longer time in a fixed position.
-Thus, the electromagnetic field (EMF) exposure to the human head needs to be very carefully examined.

-Specific Absorption Rate (SAR) is a measure of the rate of how much energy is absorbed by the human body when exposed to a radio frequency EMF and is basic restriction for frequencies below 6 GHz.
-For above 6 GHz the relevant metrics are the incident or absorbed power densities (PD).
-Standardized methodologies for SAR and PD testing have been developed by IEC TC106 and IEEE ICES TC34 for the case of hand-held and body-mounted wireless communication devices [7.4, 7.5].
-These standards specify test procedures for held on the ear and body-worn exposure conditions but lack dedicated procedures for head worn devices like AR glasses.
-7.7 Weight

 AR glasses consists of displays, sensors, cameras, batteries and so on.
 The weight of AR glasses puts constant pressure on a user’s skin and changes the amount of torque applied to the neck joints and muscles in a neutral posture.